NeosIT/active-directory-integration2/readme.txt

 == Changelog ==

 For detailed information you can visit the official [GitHub repository of Next Active Directory Integration](https://github.com/NeosIT/active-directory-integration2)

+= 2.3.0 =
+* CHANGED: WordPress 5.8.1 compatibility has been checked

 = 2.2.3 =
 * FIXED: Sync to WordPress fails if user is no longer present in Active Directory (gh-#141)